AndrewDell/3AI/docs/project_overview.md

 - Improved error handling with circuit breaker pattern

 These enhancements create a solid foundation for a production-ready sales automation system that can be integrated with real CRM, email, and calendar systems.

+---

+## Technical Architecture

+### Node-First Docker Architecture

+The 3AI platform employs a modern, containerized architecture that leverages the strengths of both Node.js and Python to create a scalable, maintainable, and high-performance system.
+This architecture is designed to provide real-time capabilities while supporting specialized AI and ML tasks.

+#### Architecture Components

+1. **Node.js Gateway (Server Container)**
+   - Acts as the central communication hub for the entire platform
+   - Manages WebSocket connections with clients using Socket.IO
+   - Provides a REST API layer for frontend services
+   - Handles real-time event processing and distribution
+   - Proxies specialized requests to Python services when needed
+   - Built with TypeScript for type safety and maintainability

+2. **Python Backend (API Container)**
+   - Specializes in ML/AI processing tasks
+   - Provides endpoints for complex data analysis
+   - Handles resource-intensive operations
+   - Leverages Python's rich ecosystem of data science libraries

+3. **Next.js Frontend (Frontend Container)**
+   - Delivers a responsive, modern user interface
+   - Communicates with the Node.js server via WebSockets
+   - Provides a seamless user experience with server-side rendering
+   - Implements real-time visualizations of agent activities

+#### Communication Pattern

+The architecture implements a robust communication pattern:

+1. **Real-time Updates**
+   - WebSocket connections maintain persistent communication channels
+   - Events propagate through the system in near real-time
+   - Clients receive immediate updates when agent states change

+2. **Inter-Service Communication**
+   - Services communicate via HTTP APIs within the Docker network
+   - The Node.js gateway orchestrates communication between components
+   - Specialized tasks are delegated to the Python container

+3. **Health Monitoring**
+   - Each service exposes health check endpoints
+   - Docker uses these endpoints to monitor container health
+   - The system can automatically recover from failures

+#### Deployment Strategy

+The containerized architecture provides several deployment advantages:

+1. **Isolated Environments**
+   - Each component runs in its own container with defined dependencies
+   - Services can be scaled independently based on demand
+   - Development environments match production, reducing "works on my machine" issues

+2. **Simplified DevOps**
+   - Docker Compose orchestrates local development
+   - Services can be deployed to any container orchestration platform
+   - Infrastructure-as-code approach ensures consistency

+3. **Efficient Resource Utilization**
+   - Containers share underlying infrastructure efficiently
+   - Resources are allocated based on actual needs
+   - Horizontal scaling is supported for all components

+This architecture provides a solid foundation for the 3AI platform, enabling seamless collaboration between agents while maintaining responsiveness and reliability for users.
+The Docker configuration has been optimized for cross-platform compatibility, ensuring consistent builds on both Windows and Linux environments.